-Here are some tips to keep in mind when writing, optimizing and distributing your press release.
+Here are some tips to keep in mind when writing and distributing your press release.
 We also help you determine what kind of news is really newsworthy.

 OK, so that’s all great, but just what, exactly, is considered newsworthy these days?
-Online news sites and search engines have made it easier for anyone’s news to grow legs, but what if you really do want to make an impact?
+Online news sites and search engines have made it easier for anyone’s news to grow legs, but what if you want to increase your opportunities to make an impact?
 Try answering these questions when you sit down to write your next press release:

 If you can affirm your story with one or some of the above, you’ve likely got a newsworthy topic in hand.

 Press releases tend to follow a standard format as it makes it easier for readers to get the details they need in an efficient way.
 But before you can just churn one out, you need to do a little prep work.

 As you start to write your press release, come up with the creative angle first.
 Take off your sales hat and think about it from the reader’s perspective: why should I care, and what makes it special?
 Once you have your angle, then state the facts which support the news as objectively as possible.
 This will help give your press release the right tone and allow you to fit it more easily into the accepted format.

 The standard press release format includes the following:

 Sending a press release attracts attention from the media to your company or client, and provides publicity for the product, service or event that you’re marketing.

 For businesses, a press release goes one step further by acting as a direct “touch” to consumers, which can help generate more sales.

 Because of this, the Web plays an important role in who has access to press releases.
 And also begs the question: With the popularity of viral marketing techniques and the widespread use of social media to get your message out there, why would a tool like the press release still be used?